dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/frog/README.txt

   $ ./presubmit.py

-3) Make sure to include any changes to frogsh in your commit.

 Note:

 If you make any changes to files under tests, you are expected to ensure that you don't break any of the other configurations.
-If you only change the status of tests for frog or frogsh, you should be okay.
+If you only change the status of tests for frog, you should be okay.
 However, if you modify any of the tests themselves, please run the tests with both vm and dartc configurations before checking in.